Theuniquejimmy/Your_Comics/README.md

 🦸‍♂️ Your Comics!
-(Ultimate Comic Manager)

-Your Comics! is a lightning-fast, highly advanced desktop application for comic book readers, collectors, and historians.
-Built with PyQt6, it combines local file management, intelligent metadata tagging, automated .cbl (Reading List) mapping, and cutting-edge AI integrations.
+Your Comics is a powerful, fully-featured desktop application for managing, tagging, and exploring your digital comic collection.
+Built with PyQt6, it combines lightning-fast local library management with the deep lore of Comic Vine and the analytical power of Google's Gemini AI.
-Whether you are managing massive crossover events, converting CBRs, or having an AI read you a deep-dive history of your favorite issue, this app does it all.
+Whether you are mapping complex reading orders, converting legacy CBRs, generating deep-dive audio summaries, or just trying to get your ComicInfo.xml tags perfect, this app does it all.

 ![splash_art](https://github.com/user-attachments/assets/18acda18-0bef-4b5b-8942-f6dfc28ecbfe)